busycaesar/Portfolio_Project/README.md

 # Portfolio Project

-## A small project to learn the basics of front-end development such as contact form, DOM Manipulation, reactiveness, buttons etc.
+## A small project to learn the basics of front-end development such as HTML form, DOM Manipulation, responsive UI, HTML buttons etc.

 ## Tech Stack: HTML, CSS, JavaScript.